UE4SS-RE/RE-UE4SS/Readme.md

 A hitbox and frame advantager viewer for Guilty Gear -Strive-.

 To install, extract the contents of UE4SS_StriveHitboxes into GUILTY GEAR STRIVE\RED\Binaries\Win64 so that xinput1_3.dll is inside Win64.
-Extract the contents of StriveHitboxes.rar into ~mods.
+Extract the contents of StriveHitboxes.rar into ~mods2.

-DO NOT USE UNVERUM TO LAUNCH THE GAME, IT WILL DELETE THE MODS.

 ORIGINAL PROJECT DESCRIPTION BELOW